openssl/openssl/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
 Thank you for your bug report.
+If this is your first one, please take the time to read the following lines before posting it.

 NOTE: